-Federal ministries, most importantly the Federal Ministry of Education and Research, (BMBF) supports innovative projects and research ideas through targeted funding programmes.
-Its main objective is to finance the development of new ideas and technologies.
-Open calls for proposals can be found on the website of the Federal Funding Advisory Service (German only).
-Please contact us if you need any help with translation.
+Federal ministries, most importantly the Federal Ministy of Education and Research (BMBF) support innovative projects and research ideas through targeted funding programmes on specific topics.
+The main objective is to finance the development of new ideas and technologies.
+Open calls for proposal can be found on the website of the Federal Funding Advisory Service (German only).
+Please contact us if you need any help with translations.

 Ministry of Science, Research and the Arts Baden-Württemberg (MWK)

 The Baden-Württemberg Ministry of Science, Research and the Arts (MWK) supports research and teaching at universities in Baden-Württemberg.
 Of particular interest to junior researchers are the Margarethe von Wrangell Habilitation Programme for Women and the Schlieben-Lange Programme for female researchers with children.
-The Ministry also provides start-up funding for EU projects.
-Usually, the university is the applicant for these programmes, so make sure to contact us early if you are interested in applying.
+Further, the Ministry provides start-up funding for EU projects.
+Usually, the university is the applicant for these programmes, thus make sure to contact the Research Support early if you are interested in applying.

 The MWK has closed its Junior Professor Programme with the 2016 call.